Second Sturgeon government: 2018 cabinet reshuffle

 On the 26 June 2018, Sturgeon announced a cabinet reshuffle.
 Long standing ministers such as Shona Robison and Angela Constance announced their resignation due to personal circumstances, with Keith Brown resigning to take his role as SNP Depute Leader.
 Cabinet Secretary for Social Security and Older People was promoted to cabinet-level with more social security powers handed to the Scottish Parliament.

 2020 cabinet reshuffle

 On the 6 February 2020, on the day of the Scottish Budget, Nicola Sturgeon accepted Derek MacKay's resignation following an article by the Sun newspaper of inappropriate messages sent to a 16-year-old boy.
 Kate Forbes, then Minister for Public Finance, delivered the Scottish Budget, with Sturgeon later promoting Forbes to Finance Secretary.

 Final months

 Sturgeon accepted the resignation of Joe FitzPatrick, Minister of Public Health, Sport and Wellbeing, following Scotland's record high drug deaths.
 Sturgeon appointed Mairi Gougeon to succeed FitzPatrick, with Angela Constance re-entering government to serve as Minister for Drug Policy.

-In the latter half of Sturgeon's administration, she and her government led the Scottish Government's response to the COVID-19 pandemic.
+In the latter half of Sturgeon's government, she and her government led the Scottish Government's response to the COVID-19 pandemic.